 The Bronco is the mascot for SUNY Delhi.
 Mascots are traditionally chosen as a symbolic figure to bring luck.
 One of the first references to “The Broncos” appeared in the 1935 yearbook, following the introduction of the college’s first athletic teams, basketball and cross country.
 You will see The Bronco make an appearance at college sporting events, and in local parades.

 Move-In Crew is one of SUNY Delhi’s oldest and most appreciated traditions.
-After driving to campus, incoming freshman and their families are greeted by an eager crew of students, faculty, and staff (including the President and Cabinet members) who enthusiastically help carry their bags and belongings to their new residence hall rooms.
-This labor intensive tradition is always greatly appreciated by incoming freshmen and their families, and serves as a very special welcome to our campus.
+After driving to campus, incoming freshmen and their families are greeted by an eager crew of students, faculty, and staff (including the President and Leadership Team members) who enthusiastically help carry bags and belongings to students' new residence hall rooms.
+This labor-intensive tradition is always greatly appreciated by incoming freshmen and their families, and serves as a very special welcome to our campus.
 Returning students volunteer for this assignment, and spend time telling new students about campus and upcoming Orientation activities.

-Orientation was created in 1959, by the Senior Orientation Committee, to greet first-year students.
-Orientation, which takes place before the Fall and Spring semester, is a multi-day lineup of activities to provide important academic and campus life information to students, parents & families from orientation leaders, staff & faculty.
+Orientation was created in 1959 by the Senior Orientation Committee to greet first-year students.
+Orientation, which takes place before each fall and spring semester, is a multi-day lineup of activities to provide important academic and campus life information to students, parents and families from orientation leaders, staff and faculty.
 Events and meal times are also planned to bring together the campus community to kick off the academic semester.

 Campus & Community BBQ is an annual event held in September in the Village of Delhi on Courthouse Square and is coordinated by the Office of Judicial Affairs, and the Community Outreach Assistants.
 It provides an opportunity for students living locally off campus to meet and mingle with local residents and local business owners.
 The BBQ encourages building positive relationships by getting to know your neighbors.

-Winterfest is a weeklong series of events, held in memory of former SUNY Delhi student Marcus Somerstein every year.
-A schedule of competitions and events takes place, with winter themed events designed to show students how to have fun in the cold on campus.
+Winterfest is a week long series of events held every year in memory of former SUNY Delhi student Marcus Somerstein.
+A schedule of competitions and events takes place, with winter-themed events designed to show students how to have fun in the cold on campus.
 Some events require a lot of skill, and others just require a willingness to get a little silly.
-The Cardboard Classic, where student’s race down the college hill on sleighs made of cardboard is the highlight of this annual event that features great prizes, and a high rate of student participation.
+The Cardboard Classic, where students race down the college hill on sleighs made of cardboard, is the highlight of this annual event that features great prizes, and a high rate of student participation.

 The Athletic Banquet is held annually in May to recognize and celebrate the individual and team athletic accomplishments of the prior year.
 Athletic and academic achievement awards are bestowed on many deserving athletes.

-The Student Senate Recognition Banquet has been a tradition for over forty years and takes place at the end of each spring semester.
-Representatives from all recognized clubs and organizations along with their advisors gather together for a formal dinner to celebrate the many accomplishments of the past year, and give special recognition to clubs and individuals.
+The Student Senate Recognition Banquet has been a tradition for over 40 years and takes place at the end of each spring semester.
+Representatives from all recognized clubs and organizations, along with their advisors, gather together for a formal dinner to celebrate the many accomplishments of the past year, and give special recognition to clubs and individuals.
 The coveted Student of the Year Awards and the President’s Award for Community Service are announced during the evening.
 The theme of the banquet changes every year, and the Student Senate Executive Board members serve as the hosts for this culminating annual event.

 Student Life Leadership Awards and Scholarships Each spring, student leaders are formally recognized by the Division of Student Life for their outstanding contributions to enhancing the quality of campus life.
 Students are recognized for contributions in all areas of campus life.
 Additionally, faculty members are also given awards for making outstanding contributions outside of the classroom.

-Citizenship Awards are presented annual to deserving students by the Office of Judicial Affairs.
-These awards recognize students who possess the qualities of a good citizen which entails a sense of responsibility to the campus and local communities and a belief that acting for the benefit of others is right and good, regardless of self-recognition for such action.
+Citizenship Awards are presented annually to deserving students by the Office of Judicial Affairs.
+These awards recognize students who possess the qualities of a good citizen, which entail a sense of responsibility to the campus and local communities and a belief that acting for the benefit of others is right and good, regardless of self-recognition for such action.

-The Champagne Toast for Baccalaureate Graduates is a special celebration and tradition reserved for those students who have completed their Bachelor’s Degrees.
-Hosted by the President and Provost, the special accomplishments of four year students are recognized, and saluted with a toast to their future success.
-The event takes place in the College’s Hospitality Center, and is intimate in nature.
+The Champagne Toast for Baccalaureate Graduates is a special celebration and tradition reserved for those students who have completed their bachelor’s degrees.
+Hosted by the President and Provost, the special accomplishments of four-year students are recognized and saluted with a toast to their future success.
+The event takes place in Alumni Hall, the college’s Hospitality Center, and is intimate in nature.
 Graduates have the special honor of inviting a faculty or staff member who has supported them through their time at Delhi to share in the celebration.

 The Commencement Dinner is sponsored by the President and the Alumni Association.
 Graduating students are invited to attend a formal dinner two days before graduation.
-They are served an upscale meal by members of the President’s Cabinet, Academic Deans, faculty, and staff members.
+They are served an upscale meal by members of the President’s Leadership Team, academic deans, faculty, and staff members.
 Students who have reached milestones in community service are commended personally by the President with a framed award and a special cord to wear at graduation.

 Commencement is the bi-annual graduation ceremony during which degree completion is celebrated.
 Delhi’s first commencement was in 1918 when 19 diplomas were awarded.
-Today the December ceremony takes place in the Farrell Student and Community Center and the May ceremony takes place in the Clark Field House.
+Today the December ceremony takes place in Clark Field House and the May ceremony takes place on the college track (weather permitting).
 The Centennial Graduating Class of 2013 was comprised of over 600 students.

 Vice President of Student Life